Some of the best cucumber plants to grow will be detailed in this post to help you select the ones I would recommend you

 When selecting the best place to grow your cucumbers you have some choices they can either be grown on trellises or cages to increase the number of plants you can grow or you can let them sprawl out on the ground.
 Heavy feeders need to be fertilized throughout the growing season to produce the best plants and fruit.

 The top seed companies to buy cucumber seeds from are available through this link.

 Best companion plants with cucumbers

 Sunflowers and Corn are good companions, allowing the plants to grow up the plant to keep them off the ground.
-Beans, lentils, and peas add nitrogen to the soil which helps the cucumbers, beets, onions, dill, and carrots are also a good companions.
+Beans, lentils, and peas add nitrogen to the soil which helps the cucumbers, beets, onions, dill, and carrots are also good companions.

 Nasturtiums and marigolds, Zinnias (Be careful with nasturtiums since they can attract aphids).
 Flowers are great to have near your garden to increase bees and other beneficial bugs.
 It is also said that these flowers can benefit the flavor of the cucumbers.

 Avoid these plants as companions, potatoes, sage, and melons which crowd and stunt cucumbers.

 This is an English heirloom cucumber that is full of flavor smooth-skinned and ranges from snack size to 6 inches with very few seeds.
 This is an easy cucumber to grow for kids and a great one for them to pick and eat right from the garden.
 It is also disease resistant but needs a large area to grow or trellis for the vines to sprawl out.
 Very best cucumber

 This variety is smooth-skinned either green or white about 10-18″ long.
 The fruit is sweet, tender, crisp, and seldom bitter, they can be enjoyed eating by themselves or in salads.
 They can grow in partial shade and are disease resistant.
 Very best cucumber